All-time tennis records – Men's singles

 Prior to 1924, the major tennis championships, governed by the International Lawn Tennis Federation (ILTF), were the World Hard Court Championships, World Grass Court Championships (Wimbledon), and World Covered Court Championships.

 Many top tennis players turned professional before the Open Era to play legally for prize money.
 They played in separate professional events and were banned from competing any of the four Grand Slam tournaments.
 They mostly competed on pro tours involving head-to-head competition, but also in professional tournaments as the biggest events on the pro tour.
 In addition to the head-to-head tours, there were the annual professional tournaments called "Championship tournaments" (known retrospectively as "professional majors" or "professional Grand Slams" where the world's top professional players usually played.
 These tournaments held a certain tradition and longevity.

 The oldest of these three professional majors, was the U.S. Pro Tennis Championships, played at a variety of different venues and on a variety of different surfaces, between 1925 and 1999, although it was no longer a major after 1967.
 Between 1954 and 1962, the U.S. Pro was played indoors in Cleveland and was billed as the World Professional Championships.
-The most prestigious of the three was generally the Wembley Championship.
+The most prestigious of the three was generally the Wembley Championships.
 Played between 1934 and 1990, at the Wembley Arena in England, it was unofficially usually considered the world's championship until 1967.
 The third professional major was the French Pro Championship, played between 1934 and 1968, on the clay courts of Roland Garros, apart from 1963 to 1967, when it was played on the indoor wood courts of Stade Coubertin.

 The Open Era of tennis began in 1968, when the Grand Slam tournaments agreed to allow professional players to compete with amateurs.
 A professional tennis tour was created for the entire year, where everyone could compete.
 This meant that the division that had existed for many years between these two groups had finally come to an end, which made the tennis world into one unified competition.

 The first tournament to go "Open" started on 22 April 1968 was the British Hard Court Championships at The West Hants Club in Bournemouth, England.
 The first Grand Slam tournament to do so was the 1968 French Open, starting on 27 May.